 A New Era of Growing

 The first people to value the cannabis plant in our region were the Doukhobors who settled here and grew hemp at the beginning of 20th century.
 However, it was the American draft-dodgers that came north in the late 60’s that really started us down the path of growing world-renowned weed – known as Kootenay Green at the time.
-Outdoor production increased over the years and peeked around the turn of the millennium – helped immensely by the US war on drugs and the millions of dollars they spent to demonize (and inadvertently brand and give credibility to) our BC Bud.
+Outdoor production increased over the years and peaked around the turn of the millennium – helped immensely by the US war on drugs and the millions of dollars they spent to demonize (and inadvertently brand and give credibility to) our BC Bud.

 Over the last decade or so, much of the cultivation moved indoors where it was easier to: control nature, hide, grow during the winter and cultivate higher THC strains.
 Certainly, there are advantages to growing cannabis indoors but it definitely comes at a cost…especially to the environment with the unnecessary use of power and water, the contamination of water, the over use of agro-chemicals and the building of giant infrastructures.
 Even on a small scale, indoor production is much more akin to a costly and environmentally damaging science experiment than it is to some type of Craft production.

 It is our crews that are the true Craft Cannabis Farmers, as they must work with mother nature and overcome the reality of gusty winds, cold nights, scorching days, yo-yo humidity, early frost and torrential rain (we do live in the world’s only inland temperate rain forest after all) not to mention the many bugs, rodents, deer, elk and goats that would all like a taste.
 And fortunately, now that everything is legal – not only do our Craft Farmers get to come down from the mountains to practice their craft on our farmlands – but you can now be assured that our certified organic cannabis was grown (with love) without chemicals or pesticides, was not dried in a basement, has been fully tested and supports many local working families.